Documentation Index

 If you don’t see the connection, go to Integrations and confirm that the Application is on the Application Access list.

-From the dropdown menus, select the Share, Schema and Table you want to load in Pigment.
-Pigment will automatically discover these fields based on the Recipient and Share configuration you’ve set up.
-If you think a Table is missing, check the Share and Recipient configuration with your Databricks Admin.
+1. From the drop-down menus, select the share, schema, and table you want to load into Pigment.
+Pigment will automatically discover these fields based on the recipient and share configuration you’ve set up.
+If you think a Table is missing, check the share and recipient configuration with your Databricks Admin.

 ⚠️ Important